mozilla/extension-workshop/src/content/documentation/publish/site-permission-add-on.md

 ## Example: WebMIDI

-Using the [Web MIDI API](https://developer.mozilla.org/en-US/docs/Web/API/Web_MIDI_API) as an example, you should provide the user with the opportunity to install the site permission add-on as a separate option to requesting permission.
+Using the [Web MIDI API](https://developer.mozilla.org/en-US/docs/Web/API/Web_MIDI_API) as an example: when someone first visits your service, provide them with the opportunity to install the site permission add-on and request the permission.
+You could use a prompt similar to this:

 ![Prompt for installing the site permission add-on](/assets/img/publish/site-permission-add-on-prompt.png "Prompt for installing the site permission add-on")

-In your code, you may detect feature support by checking whether the `navigator.requestMIDIAccess` method is defined.
-You may then asynchronously request access and determine if the `navigator.requestMIDIAccess()` promise resolves.
+In your code, you can detect feature support by checking whether the `navigator.requestMIDIAccess` method is defined.
+You can then asynchronously request access and determine if the `navigator.requestMIDIAccess()` promise resolves.
 This can be done using this code:

 ``` javascript
 if (navigator.requestMIDIAccess) {